tstanford/bookmark-homepage/project/feature.md

 - change colour themes

 - package bookmark-service and bookmark-homepage together as an all in one deployment

+- ~~Bug: when folder drag over the top of itself it results in a api call where source and target are the same.~~

+- ~~Allow reordering of groups using drag and drop~~

 - ~~add new group~~